Breast Health & Mammograms

 Breast cancer is a serious health concern for women, and one that best

 responds to treatment when caught early.
-This is why women primary care
+This is why primary care providers

-providers place emphasis on the importance of breast health.
-Performing
+place emphasis on the importance of breast health.
+Performing regular

-regular breast exams reduces personal stress and helps to ensure that
+breast exams reduces personal stress and helps to ensure that you will

-The first step in maintaining breast health if becoming more familiar with
+The first step in maintaining breast health is becoming more familiar with

 your breasts so that you can identify abnormalities should they arise.